espocrm/documentation/docs/development/api-search-params.md

 Parameters are passed as query parameters (in GET request).

-As of v7.0.0 it's possible to pass all parameters in JSON format in one query parameter `searchParams`.
+It's also possible to pass all search parameters in JSON format in one query parameter `searchParams`.

 ### offset